 "There are only four kinds of people in the world: Those who have been caregivers, those who are currently caregivers, those who will be caregivers, and those who will need caregivers."

-The Family Caregiver Support Program of the High Country Area Agency on Aging offers respite and supportive services for caregivers.
+The Family Caregiver Support Program of the High Country Area Agency on Aging offers services and support for caregivers.
 Our goal is to provide caregivers with the needed support to reduce depression, anxiety, and stress and enable them to provide care longer, thereby avoiding or delaying the need for costly institutional care.